demetresfytanides/E3SM_RRM/components/eamxx/docs/user/model_output.md

 - restart options: when performing a restart, EAMxx attempts to restart every output stream listed in the `output_yaml_files` atm option (which can be queried via `atmquery output_yaml_files`).
 The user can specify a few options, in order to tweak the restart behavior:
-  - `Perform Restart` (`Restart` sublist, boolean): this parameter is `true` by default, but can be set to `false` to force the model to ignore any history restart files, and start the output stream from scratch, as if this was an initial run.
+  - `skip_restart_if_rhist_not_found` (`Restart` sublist, boolean): this parameter is `false` by default, but can be set to `true` to make the model start the output stream anew (as if this was an initial run) if the proper rhist file name is not found in rpointer.atm.
+This allows to add a new output stream after a restart.
   - `filename_prefix` (`Restart` sublist, string): by default, this parameter is set to match the value of `filename_prefix` from the toplevel list.
 It can be set to something else in case we want to restart a previous simulation that was using a different filename prefix.